 I can’t help thinking what may have come had Sony continued development on the Indextron.
 This was Sony’s first Indextron television other than the previous monitor.
 I could invision a fine pitch phosphor screen (only 148 triplets were used in the KVX 370) with thinner index stripes and guard bands for increased resolution.
 I believe they would have improved the contrast ratio.
+UPDATE, NOVEMBER 19, 2015, SEE THE ABOVE REVIEW OF THE SONY IDX 7000.
 (The Hitachi beam index CRT shown above proves that super fine pitch phosphors with index stripes and guard bands could be manufactured.
 The Hitachi tube has 129 triplets laid across a 1.25 inch screen.)
 Larger full size screens up to 43 inches would have been possible.
 Think this improbable?
 When the Trinitron was introduced in 1968, critics said the Trinitron would be confined to small screens, leaving the 3 gun, shadow mask tubes for larger screen sizes.
 Sony proved the skeptics wrong and created the largest color CRT made, a 43 inch Trinitron.
 The cabinets for such sets would have been shallower because of the tube simplicity.
 (It was known they were working on such televisions in the lab.)
 It was the late 80’s, early 90’s, large screen plasma and LCD flat screens were looming on the horizon.
 The future was with flat screen technology not the Indextron.
 Still, had Sony continued to develop the Indextron, we would have seen the finest * cathode ray tube color television ever made, surpassing the Trinitron.

 * One limiting factor, no true black since the index stripe is required to “see” the single electron beam so that it can reflect its ultra-violet light generated to the photo diode.
 Perhaps very low thresholds of light detection could have been developed to overcome this problem but I doubt it would ever be perfect.
 Please see Page 3A for full description of the Sony KVX 370 Watch Cube.